sschmutz/thesis-workflow/README.md

 ### Data required
 *Note: The data is not part of this repository as it contains sensitive information.*

-Prepare a folder within the cloned git repository named `data/sequencing_files/` which should containing the compressed raw- and unclassified sequencing files (`{sample}.fastq.gz` and `{sample}_unclassified-reads.fastq.gz`) for each sample which should be analysed.
+Prepare a folder within the cloned git repository named `data/sequencing_files/` containing the compressed raw- and unclassified sequencing files (`{sample}.fastq.gz` and `{sample}_unclassified-reads.fastq.gz`) for each sample which should be analysed.
 Creating a symbolic link instead of copying the files is also possible.
 Maintaining the same folder and filename structure suggested here allows that the [`Snakefile`](Snakefile) doesn't need to be adapted beyond specifying the sample names and threshold value.
 In another folder named `data/virmet_dbs` the fasta files of all database sequences which were used for VirMet need to be present.
 The VirMet output itself has also to be prepared in a separate folder `data/virmet_output` where the results of each sample needs to be present in a subfolder named after the sample.
 Required are all cram files created during the decontamination steps of VirMet and `viral_reads.fastq.gz` which contains all sequencing reads which were assigned to a virus.